JT-Gresham/AI-IntelArc-ArchLinux/README.md

 # Installation Is Easy
 Simply run (as a standard user, not root) the installation bash file (ex: AIIAAL-install.sh, AIIAAL-install-ollama.sh, etc...) for the package you want to install.
 Yeah...it's that easy!
 *    Note: [AIIAAL needs to be already installed](https://github.com/JT-Gresham/AI-IntelArc-ArchLinux/blob/main/AIIAAL-install.sh) before using the other installers.
 AIIAAL is the framework the others are built on.
 You only need to install the framework (AIIAAL) once.
+*    SOME packages, like FORGE, may shutdown after the first run.
+That's not my doing, but it seems that those packages need to create their own configs.
+Run your launcher again afterward and it should load up.
+*    SOME packages may throw out some python package version mismatch errors during installation, but I've found that they don't seem to have an impact and can be ignored.
+*    This framework is HEAVILY reliant on a few packages released by Intel (Ipex, Intel-Extension-For-Pytorch, etc...) and we are all limited to their progress at this point.
+Keep that in mind going forward.